 We’ve already discussed what Delta-8 THC is at length in past blogs, so be sure to read up on those if you haven’t already.
 Right now, we’re here to focus on the differences between Delta-8 THC vs. CBD, with a little bit of Delta-9 THC thrown in for flavor!

-Some people don’t smoke because the potency of Delta-9 THC leaves them feeling paranoid or anxious instead of giving them the chill they expect.
+Some people don’t smoke because the potency of Delta-9 THC leaves them feeling paranoid instead of giving them the chill they expect.
 With Delta-8, the high is much more invigorating — you’ll feel a mellow chill wash over you without locking you to your couch.
 This form of THC is the fourth most-researched cannabinoid on the planet.
 However, it seems like America is one of the only countries that’s caught up in recent years.
 Even then, the everyday American may not be familiar with Delta-8 THC!

 Delta-8 THC is technically a minor cannabinoid because it occurs in such a small percentage of the cannabis plant.
 There may be some exceptions, but typically, Delta-8 is extracted through a mass quantity of hemp.
 The low abundance of Delta-8 in hemp may be part of the reason the USDA failed to mention it when clarifying their rules in the 2018 Farm Bill.

 Despite the low quantity of Delta-8 in hemp, enough hemp plants broken down into their individual parts can create a high enough concentration to get a user high.
 We use these high-concentration extracts to create high-quality Delta-8 products that stimulate the senses and leave you feeling elevated.